We may earn a commission when you buy through links in our articles. Learn more.

 Warhammer 40k Leagues of Votann guide - Games Workshop photo showing the Necromunda Ironhead Prospectors gang

 Since then, the Iron Head Prospectors Squat gang has been released for Necromunda, and we’ve learnt more about their history.
-Necromunda’s Squat population are descendants of an entirely distinct, non-Imperial, space-faring culture that provided technicians to the Imperium to help rebuild Necromunda in the aftermath of the Horus Heresy.
+Necromunda’s Squat population are the descendents of Votann technicians who helped to rebuild Necromunda in the aftermath of the Horus Heresy.
 Some settled and adapted to Imperial life, but their relatives are still out there in the void…